-- Preview Email Newsletter

 WASHINGTON, July 11 -- The American Gas Association (AGA) submitted a public comment letter to the U.S. Fish and Wildlife Service (FWS) outlining key recommendations for improving the Endangered Species Act (ESA) Section 10(a) program implementation.
 The organization emphasized the critical need for efficient processes for obtaining take coverage to support essential natural gas infrastructure projects.

-Timothy R. Parr, Deputy General Counsel for AGA, noted, "Obtainment of take authorizations t more ST
+Timothy R. Parr, Deputy General Counsel for AGA, noted, "Obtainment of take authorizations through the current Section 10 process has been cha more ST

 American Nurses Association Calls For Regulatory Overhaul In Public Comment Letter (10)